baptiste-genest/NESOTS/README.md

-# Non Euclidean Sliced Optimal Transport
+# Non Euclidean Sliced Optimal Transport Sampling
+## Baptiste GENEST, Nicolas COURTY, David COEURJOLLY
+### Eurographics 24

 Here are the instructions to generate blue noise samples on the sphere and hyperbolic spaces in any dimensions or to sample meshes of genus 0 (see spherical sampling) or genus >= 2 (see local hyperbolic sampling)